alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 These changes may look positive at the surface.

-But if they weaken source, authority, boundary, provenance, or continuity, they are not only improvements.
+But if they weaken source, authority, boundary, provenance, continuity, or no-derivative protection, they are not only improvements.

 They are drift risks.